ada-c17/Newman-Conway-Sequence/README.md

 P(n) = P(P(n - 1)) + P(n - P(n - 1))
 ```

-Note: if the input is 0, a ValueError is raised.
+Note: if the input is 0 or less, a ValueError is raised.

 Given a number n then print n terms of Newman-Conway Sequence